aragon/protocol/docs/4-entry-points/2-controller.md

 - **Authentication:** Only modules governor
 - **Pre-flight checks:** None
 - **State transitions:**
-    - Set the target address for the given siganture
+    - Set the target address for the given signature

 ### 4.2.15.
 Set module